Mortgage Insurance: What It Is, Who Needs It, and Why

 But, mortgage insurance can be mandatory depending on your mortgage program.
 For example, if you have a conventional loan, lenders can require you pay private mortgage insurance (PMI).
 If you have an FHA loan, on the other hand, a mortgage insurance premium (MIP) is a standard part of the loan agreement.
 Find more information on each of these below.

 Private Mortgage Insurance (PMI)

 If you’re shopping for a conventional home loan and your lender requires mortgage insurance, this is called private mortgage insurance (PMI).
-It is organised by lenders from a third party insurance company.
+It is organized by lenders from a third party insurance company.
 If your down payment is less than 20% or you’re refinancing a home with less than 20% equity, you are liable for PMI.